- US Online Poker

 The good news is that the sponsor is taking another bite at the apple this year.
-The even better news is that Michigan would now be the sixth state to legalize online gambling, after being leapfrogged by West Virginia.
+The even better news is that legal Michigan online casinos would make it the sixth state to legalize online gambling, after being leapfrogged by West Virginia.

 Like Snyder, WV Gov. Jim Justice didn’t put his signature at the bottom of H 2934.
 But unlike Snyder, he didn’t veto it.
 The WV online gambling bill became law when Justice declined to act before the procedural deadline.

 Legislative ambition and gubernatorial inaction allowed the Mountain State to become the fifth to legalize online poker.

 Legal online poker is currently available in three states: New Jersey, Delaware, and Nevada.
 A fourth state, Pennsylvania, will launch its first regulated poker sites on July 15 — some 21 months after passing an enabling law.